BAAMOSK/Fantasy-fantasy-sports/README.md

 It was built to help settle the question, who is better Michael Jordan or Lebron James?
 There can only be one king...
 # Live
-Check out the app here: (https://fantasy-fantasy-sports.herokuapp.com)
+Check out the app here => https://fantasy-fantasy-sports.herokuapp.com
 # Tech Stack
-* Front-End
+Front-End
 * React
 * Redux
-* Back-End
+Back-End
 * Node.js
 * MongoDB
 * Mongoose